SrikarMurali/Baccarat/README.md

 This amounts were calculated based on the probability of each hand winning which converges to the given probabilties:

-These probabilties were taken from https://wizardofodds.com/games/baccarat/basics/.
+These probabilties were taken from this [website](https://wizardofodds.com/games/baccarat/basics/).

   Player wins: 0.446247